openstack/openstack-manuals/doc/networking-guide/source/config-lbaas.rst

 Quotas are available for limiting the number of load balancers and load balancer pools.
 By default, both quotas are set to 10.

-You can adjust quotas using the :command:`quota-update` command:
+You can adjust quotas using the :command:`neutron quota-update` command:

 .. code-block:: console